 Nitrate limitation involves dosing less nitrogen into the tank compared to other nutrients.
 This lack of nitrogen delays chlorophyll development in certain plants and allows them to grow redder.
 This works only for some specific species (Rotala rotundifolia, ludwigia arcuata etc) and does not have a significant impact on others (Rotala macrandra & variants, Ludwigia pantanal, Althernanthera reineckii).
 Limiting nitrogen should be done carefully as plants that favor richer nutrient levels may stunt if levels dip too low. (for example, Ludwigia pantanal).

-To do this effectively in a tank, planning should be done beforehand.
+To do nitrate limitation effectively in a tank, planning should be done beforehand.
 Whenever one is going lean in nitrates in the water column, it makes sense to use a rich substrate to compensate.
 Nitrate limitation seems to be impacted by water column dosing of NO3 rather than substrate.
 For species that require low nitrogen to be red, typically you would aim for 5ppm or less residual NO3 levels in the tank's water column.
 Ammonia rich aquasoils are perfect counterparts to this strategy as they provide a store of nutrients that plants can draw on, albeit in a slower mechanism than water column fertilizers.
 Feeding N through the root system seems to allow such plants to have the effects of N limited increased coloration without stunting.
 Most plants actually adapt well to lean water column dosing as long as there is rich substrate.
 Every single aquatic species I've seen can be grown using rich substrate + lean water column dosing.
 However, richer water column dosing produces more robust forms in many species.

 Plant selection/combination also plays a part.
 If you plan to grow very red Rotala H'ra (or other variants of Rotala rotundifolia), which requires very steep nitrogen limitation - with water column NO3 levels measuring near 0 for extended periods (weeks), then you should not attempt to grow plants that grow optimally in richer nutrient levels in the same tank.